Unisami/ProspectAI/README.md

 This command will:
 - ✅ Validate all configuration settings
-- ✅ Test connections to all APIs (Notion, Hunter.io, OpenAI, Resend)
+- ✅ Test connections to all APIs (Notion, Hunter.io, AI Provider, Resend)
 - ✅ Verify sender profile completeness

 #### 4️⃣ **Test Pipeline**